-The District's elected and appointed officials considered many factors when setting the fiscalyear 2022 budget, including tax rates, and fees that will be charged for its various activities.
+The District's elected and appointed officials considered many factors when setting the fiscalyear 2023 budget, including tax rates, and fees that will be charged for its various activities.
 Preserving and maintaining the district's properties by making strategic investments in equipment and staff, reducing costs where possible and planning for future capital investments were all considered.
-The District was faced with a similar economic environment as many of the other local municipalities were faced with, including inflation, unemployment rates, and the effects of the global health emergency from COVID-19.